Free newspaper: Entrepreneurs

-Since 2000, many free dailies have been introduced including three in Hong Kong and three in Vancouver, B.C.
+Since 2000, many free dailies have been introduced, including three in Hong Kong and three in Vancouver, B.C.
 Besides Metro, another successful publisher is Norway's Schibsted.
 In Switzerland, Spain and France it publishes 20 minutes, the name indicating the time people need to read it.
 Schibsted also had some disappointments.
 A German version had to be taken from the market after a bitter newspaper war with local publishers in Cologne, while an Italian edition never saw the streets because of legal matters (non-EU companies could not control Italian media firms, but this did not prevent the Italian market from becoming flooded with free newspapers).
 The Schibsted editions have a total circulation of 1.7 million.

 In March 2006 former Palo Alto Daily News managing editor Jeramy Gordon launched the Santa Barbara Daily Sound in Santa Barbara, California.
 Less than two months later, Dave Price (journalist) and Jim Pavelich launched the San Francisco Daily, which in 2008 morphed into the Palo Alto Daily Post, moving offices from San Francisco to Palo Alto.

 Legal battles

 In almost every European market where free newspapers were introduced there have been lawsuits on every possible ground, from unfair competition to littering, from the right on the name Metro to quarrels over the right to be distributed through public transport.
 This kind of distribution is by no means the only way free papers are distributed: racks in busy places like shopping centers, universities, restaurants (McDonald's), and hospitals, and delivery by hand on the street, outside railway stations, or door-to-door delivery are also used.

-In the United States, the owners of The Philadelphia Inquirer, Philadelphia Daily News and The New York Times sued the Southeastern Pennsylvania Transportation Authority over an exclusive deal it made with Metro to distribute its papers on the agency's commuter trains.
+In the United States, the owners of The Philadelphia Inquirer, Philadelphia Daily News and The New York Times sued SEPTA over an exclusive deal it made with Metro to distribute its papers on the agency's commuter trains.
 Metro won the suit but is losing the newspaper war; the free daily has struggled to win advertisers.

 Newspaper wars

 The Cologne newspaper war and legal battles were not the only problems free papers encountered.
 In Paris, hawkers who distributed free papers were attacked, and papers were destroyed and burned.
 The most common newspaper war however is the clash between publishers or, to be more precise, between local publishers and entrepreneurs like in Cologne.
 In many cities publishers turned the market that has been quiet for decades into a battlefield.
 Local publishers are now responsible for almost half of the total circulation of free daily newspapers.
 They have a monopoly in Belgium, the UK, Singapore, Melbourne, Austria, Argentina and Iceland.
-However, in other markets (France, Switzerland, the Netherlands, Korea, Denmark, Finland, Italy, USA) local publishers have a substantial market share.
+However, in other markets (France, Switzerland, the Netherlands, Korea, Denmark, Finland, Italy, United States) local publishers have a substantial market share.
 In some French and Italian markets three titles are competing; in Seoul there were six titles in October 2004.
-There are 3 free daily papers in London.
+There are three free daily papers in London.